TruongGiangPham-1/TruongGiangPham-1.github.io/docs/412-projects/412grad.md

 ## Future Works
+Fully tune the PPO algorithm.
 There are too many hyperparameters in PPO.
-I am now curious to run an off-policy, continuous action RL algorithms like TD3.
+I am now curious to try an off-policy, continuous action RL algorithms like TD3.
 TD3 works pretty good out of the box in my experience.
 TD3 being able to leverage replay buffer makes it more sample efficient too.

+Duckietown has alot of maps.

 ## References that I used